signupsoftware/TEMP-Docs-FO/docs/user-manual/3-get-started/5-upgrade-information.md

 - Vendor statement reconciliation<br/>
 - PO re-connect app<br/>
 - Project operations<br/>
+- Document summarize and Split and validate functionality<br/>

 Post and transfer button from approval journal is hidden, due to redesign of functionality.<br/>